Families are in crisis this back-to-school season. Your gift today can give them hope and guidance.

 While I contemplated what to do, I thought of my wife.
 If I lost a tussle with the snake, what would happen to her?
 I understood that, though no one watched, whatever I chose, to advance or retreat, would have a direct impact on my marriage.

 As a film and media professor, I use this anecdote to help my students understand the nature of conflict in screenwriting.
-In fiction and movies, tension drives story.
+In fiction and movies, tension drives the story.
 When two opposing forces collide, it creates friction, which generates drama — the itch underneath the audience’s skin that is only scratched when we learn the outcome or see the twist revealed.

 Without tension, stories fall flat.

-The same, is true, I believe, of husbands and how we respond when adversity threatens our marriage.
+The same is true, I believe, of husbands and how we respond when adversity threatens our marriage.
 In married life, maybe not on a trail in Montana, but somewhere, somehow, a snake may show up in our path.
-Perhaps something health related, a career issue, past trauma, or external temptations.
+Perhaps something health-related, a career issue, past trauma, or external temptations.
 Somewhere, somehow, a snake is waiting—an obstacle that refuses to move and forces us to reveal our character.
-It may not feel deserved or fair, but, as husbands, how we respond will impact our marriage.
+It may not feel deserved or fair, but as husbands, how we respond will impact our marriage.

 Here are some axioms for when a snake shows up in your path.

-Be Faithful in the Little Things
+Be faithful in the little things

 I hadn’t been faithful in the little things.

-I think Oswald Chambers says it best in his devotional book My Utmost for His Highest, “The test of a man’s religious life and character is not what he does in the exceptional moments of life, but what he does in the ordinary times, when there is nothing tremendous or exciting on.
+Oswald Chambers says it best in his devotional book My Utmost for His Highest, “The test of a man’s religious life and character is not what he does in the exceptional moments of life, but what he does in the ordinary times when there is nothing tremendous or exciting on.
 The worth of a man is revealed in his attitude to the ordinary things when he is not before the floodlights…”

 As I strive to honor God in my marriage, I am consistently learning — and observing — that a godly marriage is strengthened when a husband meets the highs and lows of life with consistent faithfulness, love, and devotion.
 When the day of adversity arrives, he is prepared to embrace the challenge because he has practiced daily integrity.
 To build the muscle of integrity, a husband is equally faithful in the mundane details and grand gestures.
 He does the right thing when nobody’s watching and possesses the diligence of doing what needs to be done even when he doesn’t feel like it.
 As Jesus says in Luke 16:10, “Whoever can be trusted with very little can also be trusted with much, and whoever is dishonest with very little will also be dishonest with much.”